 Precipitation and Isolation of the Peptide

-The TFA solution was separated into 4 conical vials and cold ether (–20 °C) was added to precipitate the peptide.
+Separate the TFA solution into 4 conical vials and add 25 mL cold ether (–20 °C) to each vial to precipitate the peptide.

-The vials were centrifuged (3,000 rpm, 0–4 °C) for 20 min.
-The remaining TFA and ether solution was decanted from the conical vials and the peptide precipitate was concentrated to afford the desired dipeptide as a white solid.
+Centrifuge the vials (3,000 rpm, 0–4 °C) for 20 min.
+Decant the remaining TFA and ether solution from the conical vials and concentrate the peptide precipitate to afford the desired dipeptide as a white solid.

 Representative Results: